Be SMART About Preventing Diabetes

 Some people say the "R" in SMART stands for "Relevant."
 In this case, your goal should be relevant to diabetes prevention.
 A specific, measurable, and attainable goal may be to save $1,000 so you can take your family on a trip the next long weekend, but this goal is not relevant to your blood sugar.
 Instead, a goal to have eggs instead of hash browns for breakfast three times next week is relevant because it may help you lose weight and lower blood sugar.

-When will you try to achieve your goal?
-You may not feel much motivation to get started if your goal is to lose weight.
-If, however, your goal is to lose 5 lb. within the next three months, there is more urgency.
+By when will you try to achieve your goal?
+You may not feel much motivation to get started if your goal is to lose weight without a deadline.
+However, if you set your goal to lose 5 lb. by the end of three months, there is more urgency.
 The timeline or deadline with a time-based goal can not only spur you to action, but also help you get up the nerve to tackle more difficult goals because you can already see that the end is approaching quickly.
 You can give yourself another boost by telling people about your goal and deadline.
 That way, you are less likely to postpone it.

 Setting SMART goals can help you reach your larger goals more quickly and without getting overwhelmed.
 The SMART goals you set while in Lark DPP can help you lower diabetes risk, lose weight, and increase physical activity.
 Go for it!